a2stuff/chip8.system/README.md

 # For Users

-Download the latest floppy disk image and run it in your favorite emulator:
+💾 The disk image includes several example CHIP-8 programs including demos and games.
+Download the latest disk image and run it in your favorite emulator:

 https://github.com/a2stuff/chip8.system/releases/latest/download/chip8.po

-Try it right in your browser with [Apple2TS](https://apple2ts.com/?color=color#https://github.com/a2stuff/chip8.system/releases/latest/download/chip8.po) - _some games do not respond to keys in this emulator_.
+🖥️ Try it right in your browser with [Apple2TS](https://apple2ts.com/?color=color#https://github.com/a2stuff/chip8.system/releases/latest/download/chip8.po) - _some games do not respond to keys in this emulator_ ([bug](https://github.com/ct6502/apple2ts/issues/192)).

 ## CHIP-8 Programs

-To run a CHIP-8 program, copy the file to a [ProDOS-8 2.4](https://prodos8.com/) with the `CHIP8.SYSTEM` renamed to (or copied as) `BASIS.SYSTEM`, then boot the disk.
-[Bitsy Bye](https://prodos8.com/bitsy-bye/) will run.
-Pick the CHIP-8 file and it will run automatically.
+To run a CHIP-8 program, copy the file to a [ProDOS-8 2.4](https://prodos8.com/) with the `CHIP8.SYSTEM` renamed to (or copied as) `BASIS.SYSTEM` in the root directory, then boot the disk.
+[Bitsy Bye](https://prodos8.com/bitsy-bye/) will run and show a list of files and directories.
+Pick the CHIP-8 file and it will launch automatically.

 > TIP: [Apple II DeskTop](https://a2desktop.com) will use a copy of `BASIS.SYSTEM` in the same directory to launch unknown file types.

 There are many online archives of CHIP-8 programs: